Pau-Gallego-Cistero/codex-custom-pets/README.md

 ## Design & AI Workflow Disclosure

 - **Visual Concept & Design:** The artistic concepts and original character ideas are entirely mine.
-Generative AI tools were used to modify, iterate, and adapt these designs into a cohesive pixel-art sprite format.
+Generative AI tools were used to adapt these designs into a cohesive pixel-art sprite format.
 - **Code & Functionality:** The folder architecture, frame alignments, and configuration files needed to make these sprites fully operational within Codex were developed with heavy assistance from AI.

 ---